Hereditary inclusion body myopathy: Mechanisms

 The exact mechanisms of these diseases are not well understood.
 GNE/MNK a key enzyme in the sialic acid biosynthetic pathway, and loss-of-function mutations in GNE/MNK may lead to a lack of sialic acid, which in turn could affect sialoglycoproteins.
-GNE knockout mice show problems similar to people with IBM and in people with IBM dystroglycan has been found to lack sialic acid.
+GNE knockout mice show problems similar to people with IBM and people with IBM dystroglycan have been found to lack sialic acid.
 However, the part of the dystroglycan that is important in muscle function does not seem to be affected.
-Another protein, neural cell adhesion molecule is under-sialyated in people with IBM, but as of 2016 it had no known role in muscle function.
+Another protein, neural cell adhesion molecule is under-sialyated in people with IBM, but as of 2016, it had no known role in muscle function.

 Diagnosis

 The most useful information for accurate diagnosis is the symptoms and weakness pattern.
-If the quadriceps are spared but the hamstrings and iliopsoas are severely affected in a person between ages of 20 - 40, it is very likely HIBM will be at the top of the differential diagnosis.
+If the quadriceps are spared but the hamstrings and iliopsoas are severely affected in a person between the ages of 20 - 40, it is very likely HIBM will be at the top of the differential diagnosis.
 The doctor may order any or all of the following tests to ascertain if a person has IBM2: